-Almost all the projects needs to be guided right through out, in order to receive the required and expected output at the end of the project.
-It is the team that is responsible for the project and most importantly the project manager that need to be able to carry out effective controlling of the costs.
-There are however several techniques that can be used for this purpose.
+Almost all the projects need to be guided right throughout in order to receive the required and expected output at the end of the project.
+It is the team that is responsible for the project and most importantly the project manager that needs to be able to carry out effective controlling of the costs.
+There are, however, several techniques that can be used for this purpose.

 Cost Control Techniques:

 Following are some of the valuable and essential techniques used for efficient project cost control:

 1 - Planning the Project Budget

 You would need to ideally make a budget at the beginning of the planning session with regard to the project at hand.
 It is this budget that you would have to help you for all payments that need to be made and costs that you will incur during the project life cycle.
 The making of this budget therefore entails a lot of research and critical thinking.